 Paddy Lillis – Usdaw General Secretary says:

 “Usdaw has campaigned for years to abolish youth rates.
-As a result of our efforts, youth rates no longer exist in companies like Tesco, Sainsbury’s, Co-op and Morrisons.
-Usdaw is campaigning for a national minimum wage of at least £10 per hour for all ages and calling on the Government to tackle insecure employment contracts.”
+We continue to campaign for a national minimum wage of at least £10 per hour for all ages and call on the Government to tackle insecure employment contracts.”

 Notes for editors: